Imperative mood: Finnish

 In Finnish, there are two ways of forming a first-person plural imperative.
 A standard version exists, but it is typically replaced colloquially by the impersonal tense.
-For example, from mennä (to go), the imperative "let's go" can be expressed by menkäämme (standard form) or mennään (colloquial).

-Forms also exist for second (sing. mene, plur. menkää) and third (sing. menköön, plur. menkööt) person.
+Forms also exist for second and third person.
 Only first person singular does not have an imperative.

 Hebrew

 In classical Hebrew, there is a form for positive imperative.
 It exists for singular and plural, masculine and feminine second-person.
 The imperative conjugations look like shortages of the future ones.
 However, in modern Hebrew, the future tense is often used in its place in colloquial speech, and the proper imperative form is considered formal or of higher register.